A non-degeneracy theorem for interacting fermions in one dimension: Non-degeneracy of the ground-state

 or equivalently, $(-\Delta -\lambda)\Psi_+ = 0$ in the distributional sense.
 From standard elliptic regularity (cf. \cite[Section 6.3]{Eva10}), it follows that $\Psi_+ \in C^\infty(\Omega)$.
 As $\Psi_+\geq 0$ and $\lambda \geq 0$ , $\Psi_+$ is a subsolution of Laplace equation,

 Therefore, we can apply the strong maximum principle \cite[Theorem 3 in Section 6.4.2]{Eva10} to conclude that either $\Psi_+(x) >0$ for any $x\in \Omega$ or $\Psi_+ = 0$.
 Hence, either $\Psi_+ = 0$ or $\Psi_- = 0$, which implies $\Psi(x)$ has constant sign everywhere in $\Omega$.
-Thus any real-valued ground-state of $-\Delta_L$ is strictly positive (up to multiplication by a constant).
-Therefore, the ground-state is non-degenerate as there cannot be two strictly positive functions that are mutually orthogonal. \end{proof}
+Thus any real-valued ground-state of $-\Delta_B$ is strictly positive (up to multiplication by a constant).
+As a consequence, the ground-state is non-degenerate as there cannot be two strictly positive functions that are mutually orthogonal. \end{proof}

+Our next goal is to combine the previous result with the perturbative approach in Reed and Simon \cite[Section XIII.12]{RS78} to prove a Perron-Frobenius theorem for Schr\"odinger operators with generalized potentials.
+More precisely, we shall use the following lemma, which is a reformulation of results extracted from Reed and Simon \cite[Theorem XIII.43 and Theorem XIII.45]{RS78}.
+For the proof of this lemma, we refer to their book. \begin{lemma}[Non-degeneracy via perturbation] Let $H$ and $H_0$ be self-adjoint operators on $\mL^2(\Omega)$.
+Suppose the following holds: \begin{enumerate}[label=(\roman*)] \item (Positive semigroup) The heat semigroup $\ee^{-tH_0}$ is positivity preserving (i.e., sends non-negative functions to non-negative functions). \item (Unperturbed positive ground-state) $H_0$ has a non-degenerate and almost everywhere strictly positive ground-state. \item (Approximation property) There exists $\{V_n\}_{n\in \N} \subset \mL^\infty(\Omega)$ such that $H_0 + V_n$ converges in the strong resolvent sense to $H$. \end{enumerate} Then $H$ has a non-degenerate and almost everywhere strictly positive ground-state (provided that a ground-state exists). \end{lemma}

+Next, let us recall the Beurling-Deny criterion to establish positivity of the heat semigroup \cite[Theorem XIII.50]{RS78}.
+Again, we refer to \cite{RS78} for the proof.

+\begin{lemma}[Beurling-Deny criterion] Let $H\geq 0$ be a self-adjoint operator on $\mL^2(\Omega)$ and $\mathfrak{a}_H:\mathcal{Q}(H) \rightarrow \R$ be the associated quadratic form.
+Then the following are equivalent: \begin{enumerate}[label=(\alph*)] \item The heat semigroup $e^{-tH}$ is positivty preserving, i.e., sends non-negative functions to non-negative functions. \item $e^{-tH}$ is reality preserving, the form domain $\mathcal{Q}(H)$ is positivity preserving, and